JDSnow03/API_Testing/my-vue-app/README-Vue.md

 4. **Open your browser:**
    Navigate to `http://localhost:8080` to view the application.

-## Usage Guidelines

-- Upon accessing the application, users will be presented with a welcome page where they can select their role to log in.
-- Each role will redirect to a specific login page.
-Depending on the role each user will have different features available on their designated homepage.
-- The main goal of this application is to allow teachers to download printable tests and corresponding test keys.

 ## Project Credits
 CS 499 - 01 Professor James Williamson